lmeller-git/nblfq/README.md

 # nblf-queue

-An atomic wait-free MPMC queue based on the NBLFQ algorithm.
+An atomic lock-free MPMC queue based on the NBLFQ algorithm.

 This repository provides multiple queue implementations with different storage and allocation strategies.